APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 We use the cloud revenue measure at both actual currencies and constant currencies.

-Cloud and software revenue: We use cloud and software revenue expressed in both actual currencies and constant currencies to measure our revenue growth.
-Our cloud and software revenue includes cloud revenue plus software licenses and support revenue.
-Cloud revenue and software revenue are our key revenue drivers because they tend to affect our other revenue streams.
-Generally, customers that buy software licenses also enter into related support contracts, and these generate recurring support revenue after the software sale.
+Cloud and software revenue: We use cloud and software revenue expressed in both actual currencies and constant currencies to measure our product growth.
+Our cloud and software revenue includes cloud revenue plus software license revenue and software support revenue.
+Cloud revenue and software support revenue are our two largest revenue streams.
+Customers that purchase software licenses also enter into related support contracts that generate recurring support revenue after the software sale.
 Support contracts cover standardized support services and unspecified future software updates and enhancements.
-Cloud and software revenue also tends to stimulate services revenue, which is earned by providing customers with professional services, premium engagement services, training services, and payment services.

 Operating profit (non-IFRS): We use operating profit (non-IFRS) expressed in both actual currencies and constant currencies to measure our overall operational process efficiency and overall business performance.

 Cloud gross margin (non-IFRS): We use our cloud gross margin (non-IFRS) to measure our process efficiency in our cloud business.
-Cloud gross margin (non-IFRS) is the ratio of our cloud gross profit (non-IFRS) to cloud revenue (non-IFRS), expressed as a percentage.
+Cloud gross margin (non-IFRS) is the ratio of our cloud gross profit (non-IFRS) to cloud revenue, expressed as a percentage.

-Operating margin (non-IFRS): We use operating margin to measure our overall operational efficiency.
-Operating margin (non-IFRS) is the ratio of our operating profit (non-IFRS) to total revenue (non-IFRS), expressed as a percentage.
+Operating margin (non-IFRS): We use operating margin to measure our overall operational process efficiency.
+Operating margin (non-IFRS) is the ratio of our operating profit (non-IFRS) to total revenue, expressed as a percentage.

 Measures to Manage Our Non-Operating Financial Performance

-We use the following measures to manage our non-operating financial performance:
+We used the following supporting measure to provide insight into our non-operating financial performance:

 Financial income, net: This measure provides insight into the return on liquid assets and capital investments and the cost of borrowed funds.
 To manage our financial income, net, we focus on cash flow, the composition of our liquid assets and capital investment portfolio, and the average rate of interest at which assets are invested.
 We also monitor average outstanding borrowings and associated finance costs.